jerin-fegno/chatgpt-resume-building-prompt-templates/step-1-summary-objective.md

 ```
 Hey GPT, You are a Content writer who is specialized in writing resume content for Software Engineer  - Frontend Developer.

-Write a resume for Frontend Developer of <<< 2+ >>> years of experience with an aim given in the triple quotes below:
+Create a Wonderful Objective for Frontend Developer of <<< 2+ >>> years of experience with an aim given in the triple quotes below:
 """
 <<< Your current resume summary / objective or what ever you wish to have >>>
 """